Rhuan-Messias/C--Portfolio/README.md

 We'll create a list holding our model and use foreach statement to print each information on the console.

 ####################### CUSTOMER ORDER VIEWER 2.0 #######################
+Client wants to be able to view Customers, Items and Customer Order Details from before in a console window and wants to be able to know who created or updated new and existing customer orders.
+The client also asked for a method to remove customer orders but still keep the data in the database as historical data

+It's going to be used the Alter Table command to include the new information the client asked.